... when expert knowledge is lacking.

 And even seemingly minor matters can make a major difference: Mixing American and British English in the same document is an obvious no-go.
 At best it appears careless, at worst it causes confusion.
 The differences are subtle but numerous, ranging from the way dates are written to the use of quotation marks and inverted commas.

-Large companies have their own terminology that involves abbreviations, divisions, job titles, and much more, and ideally in all the languages that are part of its corporate communication.
+Large companies have their own terminology that involves abbreviations, divisions, job titles, and much more, and this is ideally consistent throughout all the languages that are part of its corporate communication.
 But that’s only one issue.
 When it comes to translating annual reports, you also need to have knowledge of different accounting provisions and keep up to date with the latest terminology from the HGB, IFRS, etc. Navigating the linguistic differences between various norms is full of potential pitfalls!

 Consistent terminology in headings, tables and continuous text is therefore a core element of a good annual report translation.